David L. Bazelon: Feud with Burger

 Bazelon was the nemesis of Chief Justice Warren E. Burger beginning from the time both served on the Court of Appeals.
 Bazelon was a nationally recognized advocate for the rights of the mentally ill, and his opinion in 1954's Durham v.
-United States (which adopted a new criminal insanity test) set off a long clash between the two judges.
+United States (which adopted a new criminal insanity test) set off a long clash between the two judges, because Burger strongly opposed the new test.
 Under Bazelon's Durham rule, a defendant would be excused from criminal responsibility if a jury found that the unlawful act was "the product of mental disease or mental defect," rather than the product of an "irresistible impulse" (which was the old test).
 Burger found the Durham rule deeply objectionable, and this was one of many serious disagreements the two would have over the course of their careers.
 Bazelon's reach extended to Burger's tenure on the Supreme Court, owing to Bazelon's close friendship with Justice William J. Brennan Jr.

+Watergate

+On September 4, 1973, Chief Judge David L. Bazelon of the U.S. Court of Appeals for the District of Columbia circuit ordered a speeded-up schedule for appeals of John Sirica's order that Nixon surrender White House tapes for judicial inspection.
+The move was aimed at getting the case to the Supreme Court as soon as possible after the Court convened Oct.
+1, in the hope that the high court would rule on the tapes dispute in time for the Watergate grand jury to complete its work before its mandate expired Dec.
+5.

+With appeals yet to be filed, Bazelon advised White House attorneys and the special prosecutor that the Appeals Court would receive briefs Sept.
+10 and hear oral arguments the next day.
+Both sides would have until Sept.
+14 to file any further papers, and a decision most likely would come the following week, Bazelon said.

 Legacy

-Bazelon's former law clerks include prominent figures such as Loftus Becker, Alan Dershowitz, Martha Minow, Thomas Merrill, John Sexton, Robert Post, David O. Stewart, Eleanor Swift, Barbara Underwood, and John Koskinen.
+Bazelon's former law clerks include prominent figures such as Loftus Becker, Alan Dershowitz, Martha Minow, Thomas Merrill, John Sexton, Robert Post, David O. Stewart, Eleanor Swift, Barbara Underwood, Joel Klein, and John Koskinen.
 The Bazelon Center for Mental Health Law, an organization devoted to legal advocacy on behalf of persons with mental disabilities, is named after him.
 Bazelon also became a very high-profile critic of the American Correctional Association, resigning from its accreditation committee.
 He was very disturbed by what he discovered to be an unaccountable organization that failed in its task of ensuring the professional and humane operations of prisons it evaluated.